-On June 30, The George Motchan Detention Center was the first of the complex's nine jails to close, according to the Mayor's Office of Criminal Justice.
+The George Motchan Detention Center was the first of the complex’s nine jails to close, the Mayor’s Office of Criminal Justice said in June 2018.

-Earlier this year, a panel led by former Chief Judge of the New York Court of Appeals Jonathan Lippman issued a report that suggested Rikers Island could be closed by 2024.
+A panel led by former Chief Judge of the New York Court of Appeals Jonathan Lippman issued a report in April 2018 that suggested Rikers Island could be closed by 2024.
 The report cited the quick process in which locations for replacement jails were chosen; a shrinking inmate population; and new authority granted by the state to cut red tape in new jail design and construction as reasons for the three-year jump in suggested closure date.

 What is the plan to close Rikers Island?

-The city’s ability to shutter Rikers hinges on significantly reducing the daily jail population to 5,000.
+The city’s ability to shutter Rikers hinges on significantly reducing the daily jail population to at least 5,000.

 When de Blasio first unveiled his plan to close the jail complex, the daily population was around 9,400.
-Through a series of citywide programs and initiatives, the daily population dropped over the summer to around 8,200 — the lowest level in more than 30 years, according to the de Blasio administration.
+Through a series of citywide programs and initiatives, the average daily population has dropped to 7,400, as of July.

-The mayor’s office attributed the drop to several factors, including a decrease in low-level crime arrests, refocused law enforcement, the citywide Supervised Release program and expanded diversion programs.
+The mayor’s office attributes the steady decrease to several factors, including a reduction in low-level crime arrests, refocused law enforcement, the citywide Supervised Release program and expanded diversion programs.